reduxigen/Reduxigen/readme.md

 * functions that update your state, and
 * a powerful, simple `connect` method to bind React to Redux.

+If you'd like to follow a step-by-step tutorial on getting started with Reduxigen, you can read this blog article: [Super Simple React/Redux Apps with Reduxigen: Step by Step](https://medium.com/@joseph0crick/super-simple-react-redux-apps-with-reduxigen-step-by-step-16ef9b884dd3)

-To see an example of Reduxigen in action, you can view this [example repository](https://github.com/joe-crick/book-my-hooptie)
+To see an example of Reduxigen in action, you can view this [example repository](https://github.com/joe-crick/contact-manager)

 To read about Reduxigen in depth, please consult the [Reduxigen GitBook](https://joe-crick.gitbooks.io/reduxigen/content/).